MATH 106. Mathematics for the Benefit of Mission and Society. (4 Credits)

 MATH 496.
 Internship.
 (1 to 4 Credits)

 Graded pass/fail.
-Prerequisite: junior or senior standing with Mathematics or Applied Mathematics major.
+Prerequisite: Junior or Senior standing with Mathematics major.